 The above principles are intended to assist corporate boards of directors and management in their individual efforts to implement best practices of corporate governance, as well as to serve as guideposts for the public dialogue on evolving governance standards.
 As noted above, there is no "one size fits all" approach that will be suitable for all corporations.
 However, to the extent that a corporation follows governance practices that diverge from common practice, it should consider disclosing the reasons for this and why its practices are appropriate for it, consistent with its size, industry, culture and other relevant factors (Noked 2012).
 The good functioning of the Corporate Governance assures transparency and security in the way the institution is directed, administered or controlled and guarantees fair relationship between internal and external stakeholders.
 Fundamentally, there is a level of confidence that is associated with a company that is known to have good corporate governance.
 The presence of an active group of independent directors on the board contributes a great deal towards ensuring confidence in the market.
 Corporate governance is known to be one of the criteria that foreign institutional investors are increasingly depending on when deciding on which companies to invest in.
 It is also known to have a positive influence on the share price of the company.
-Having a clean image on the corporate governance often becomes the centre of discussion only after the exposure of a large dodge.
-People have recognized corporate governance as long as there has been large-scale trade.
+Having a clean image on the corporate governance could also make it easier for companies to source capital at more reasonable costs.
+Unfortunately, corporate governance often becomes the centre of discussion only after the exposure of a large dodge.
+People have recognized corporate governance importance as long as there has been large-scale trade.